KKotlicki/Cibot/README.md

  - synchronicity

 from config import *
 from helpers import *

 Contents:
 cibot.py - Bot's exec script.
-Do not edit the code, unless you know what you're doing.
+Do not edit the code unless you know what you're doing.
 Anyway, keep the code here minimal. config.py - Script containing setup variables.
 It contains relative paths and general bot settings (you can add your own). helpers.py - Script stores local and global functions, that have either too big, too small scope or are too long to be used in cogs under @commands.command. cogs/ - Place here cogs with your own commands.